Bombe/Sone/README.md

 When displaying posts and replies, Sone first parses the text.
 Special elements, such as Freenet URIs and Sone elements with a special syntax, are replaced with formatting that allow your browser to navigate the elements.
 Sone recognizes the following elements:

 * Links to Freenet URIs are linked to as-is.
-Make sure to separate the URI from surrounding text by whitespace, such as space or line breaks.
+Make sure to separate the URI from surrounding text by whitespace, such as space or line breaks, or interpunction, such as commas and periods.
 * Links to other Sone’s profiles are added by the prefix “sone://” followed by the ID of the Sone.
 It is also possible to get the link for a Sone from a post or reply by that Sone; just copy the URL behind the “[link author]” link.
 * Links to other posts are added by the prefix “post://” followed by the ID of the post.
 You can also find the post ID behind the “[link post]” link below a post.